YourRoots Logo

 Children(s): Sarah Scruggs, Gross Scruggs, Alberta Scruggs, Joseph Scruggs, Wm Scruggs, Jennie Scruggs, Margrett Scruggs, Mary Scruggs

-Virginia "Jennie" Elizabeth White was born in Alabama in 1863, to Josiah White and Sarah Ann Harris White.
-Later in life, Virginia "Jennie" Elizabeth White married Gross Scruggs and Scruggs; among their children were Sarah H Scruggs, Gross Scruggs, Alberta E Scruggs, Joseph N Scruggs, Wm S Scruggs, Jennie Scruggs, Margrett Scruggs and Mary Scruggs.
-Virginia "Jennie" Elizabeth White died in West Bend, Clarke, Alabama, United States, 1925.
+The story of Virginia "Jennie" Elizabeth White began in 1863 in Alabama.
+In 1900, Virginia "Jennie" Elizabeth White resided in Coffeeville, Clarke, Alabama, USA.
+Virginia "Jennie" Elizabeth White married Gross Scruggs, Scruggs, and had children including Sarah H Scruggs, Gross Scruggs, Alberta E Scruggs, Joseph N Scruggs, Wm S Scruggs, Jennie Scruggs, Margrett Scruggs, Mary Scruggs.
+Virginia "Jennie" Elizabeth White passed away in 1925 in West Bend, Clarke, Alabama, United States.

 Find more search results for Virginia White